Projects

 Evaluating Consumer Confusion: The Case of Labeling Restrictions on Plant-Based Cheese in Türkiye

-Recent global restrictions and proposed bans on labeling are presenting significant challenges to the growth of the plant-based food industry.
-However, are consumers genuinely confused by these terms?
+Recent global restrictions on terms like "cheese" or "meat" for plant-based alternatives are creating barriers to industry growth, often justified by unproven claims of consumer confusion.
+These barriers are especially prominent in contexts where plant-based alternatives are less common, which highlights the urgency of challenging these restrictions as a vital advocacy priority.
+However, several important questions remain unanswered: Are consumers genuinely confused by these terms?
 If so, who is more confused, and can such bans effectively address the problem?
-More importantly, could alternative solutions, such as clear vegan certification labels like the V-label, better address these concerns while promoting transparency, empowering consumer choice, and supporting market growth?
+More importantly, could alternative solutions, such as clear vegan certification labels like the V-label, better address these concerns?

 Tech and Data in the Movement